 Jessica: My roles while at Disney were to prepare the tables for each group, get volunteers their t-shirt, talk to adorable kiddos, hangout with the TWR team, as well as chaperone a children’s group.

 What was the toughest part of the trip?

 Jessica: The time difference and waking up early everyday was pretty tough.
 I don’t think I ever actually adjusted, but the coffee helped wake me up.
 The kids and rides also helped keep me on my toes.

 The most rewarding?

 Jessica: When the little girl that I bonded with most in my group hugged me at the end of the night and told me, “I’m gonna miss you so so much.”
 It made my heart so full yet broke it all at the same time.
-She then got in line to leave, looked back a minute or so later, and got out of line to hug me again.
+She got in line to leave, looked back a minute later, and got out of line to hug me again.

 Any extra trivia or surprising things!?

 Jessica: There was a budding relationship in my kids group!
 Long story short: boy pulls girl’s hair, girl gets annoyed, boy admits (to me) he doesn’t really want to pull her hair but instead wants to hold her hand because he likes her!
 With a cheesy grin on his face, he then asks me to tell her he likes her.
 He put me in the middle as a personal cupid.
 It was adorable how much he just wanted to tell her he liked her.
 At the end of the night he was getting anxious because he knew he had to say goodbye.
 He then proceeded to tell her she was beautiful, cute, and adorable (even bigger cheesy grin).
 SO CUTE.

 Together We Rise wants to thank Jessica Goras for being such an outstanding and model intern.
 Because of interns like her, we are able to achieve our goal of improving the lives of foster children!
 For more information on our internships and how you can be part of our family, please apply at https://www.togetherwerise.org/become-an-intern